DIRECTOR OF DEVELOPMENT

 - Experience contributing to an organization during a growth stage.

-- Strong written and verbal communication skills in English, and fluency in Spanish desired.
+- Strong written and verbal communication skills in English required, and fluency in Spanish desired.

 - Strong relationship-building skills.